Skip to the main content

 Traits & Skills

-Speech-language assistants need to possess:
+Speech-language assistants need:

-• good interpersonal skills
+• Interpersonal skills

-• strong speaking and writing skills
+• Organizational and time-management skills

-• the ability to work on their own and as part of a team.
+• The ability to work on their own and as part of a team

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.